Barrington Tops Walks

 Wildlife & Bush Walking

-(See walking maps on the property below)
+(See Barrington Tops walking maps below)

 We have recently opened 50 km of pristine walks and 4WD tracks on the property for you to explore beautiful thick forest paths and tracks through creeks and down to the pristine Dilgry River.
 Look out for many species of wildlife including two families of wedge-tailed eagles a small family of koalas, many potoroos, kangaroos and wallabies, platypus and brumbies can be found in the high country.